Isabela, Puerto Rico: Sports

 Isabela is also well known for its world-class surfing spots, and hosted two World Cup Surfing Championships, as well as some of the Rip Curl Pro competitions.

 Isabela had a basketball team that played at the Jose "Buga" Abreu Coliseum, the Isabela Roosters ("Gallitos de Isabela") Between the mid-1970s and mid-1980s, the Bantams were serious championship contenders.
 In the late 1970s their star player, Mickey Coll, died in a motorcycle accident.
 The team's first home court was named after him.
 The Bantams were Isabela's home team until October 2005 when they moved the franchise to Guaynabo.

 The Playeras, a female volleyball team, played in Isabela for 2 seasons until they also moved to Aguadilla becoming Las Divas.

 The Isabela Muscle Cars Club, celebrating annual events since 2002, is a popular event in Isabela.
 On August 28, 2016, the club celebrated their 15th Anniversary at the Coliseum Jose "Buga" Abreu.

-The town also has its own classic car club, called "Club de Autos Clasicos y Antiguos del Noroeste" (Classic and Old Car Club from Northwest).
+The municipality also has its own classic car club, called "Club de Autos Clasicos y Antiguos del Noroeste" (Classic and Old Car Club from Northwest).
 They also celebrate their own Exhibition of Classic Cars at the coliseum in November.

 The local basketball team was called the "Gallitos" ("Little Cocks," in reference to the slim, lightweight body of the fighting variety) due to the town's fame for quality fighting cocks.
 The name was translated literally into English as "Bantams", a variety of dwarf cocks.

 The town has a cockfighting arena, traditionally called a gallera.
 Fights were customarily held on Sunday mornings, and the bets and stakes were controlled by the government of Puerto Rico.
 Prizes were paid based on the fighting record of the cocks.
 A law prohibiting cockfighting in the U.S. and its territories went into effect in early 2019.

 Isabela has amateur baseball teams.
 Also, Isabela is well known for its Fine Step Horses ("Caballos de Paso Fino") and its world class board, wind and kite surfing spots.